Munawwar/react-global-states/README.md

 ### Action file

-It is good practice to move the setStateGroups() calls to "action" separate file.
+It is good practice to move the updateStates() calls to separate "action" file.

 Within that file you can't use hooks though.
 So how to get the current states?